 In Hawaii, the Department of Labor and Industrial Relations (DLIR) handles unemployment benefits and determines eligibility on a case-by-case basis.
 Applicants must meet the following three eligibility requirements in order to collect unemployment benefits in Hawaii:

 Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
-(For more information, see Nolo's article, Unemployment Compensation: Understanding the Base Period.)
 In Hawaii, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
-For example, if you file your claim in July of 2017, the base period would be from April 1, 2016, through March 31, 2017.
+For example, if you file your claim in July of 2019, the base period would be from April 1, 2018, through March 31, 2019.

 To qualify for benefits in Hawaii, you must meet both of the following requirements: